craigargh/cfg-python/slides/session_3.md

 ----

-**Exercise:** Rewrite the output of your burger program to use if statements
+**Exercise 3.3:** Rewrite the output of your burger program to use if statements

 Depending on the input the output should be: